RSE-Cambridge/data-acc/dac-ansible/README.md

     ./create-servers.py > hosts
     ansible-playbook master.yml -i hosts

+Once the ansible has finished, you can login and try a slurm test:

+    ssh centos@<ip-of-slurm-master>
+    docker exec -it slurmctld bash
+    scontrol show burstbuffer
+    cd /usr/local/bin/data-acc/tools/
+    . slurm-test.sh

 ## Install notes

 You may find this useful to run the above ansible-playbook command: